heptarch/heptarch.github.io/drafts/rbl2.md

 happens with the best-laid plans --- things go awry, or more optimistically, there is something new to discover.

-This "core-forward" approach is driven by priors about problem-solving that are not entirely
+This "core-forward" approach is driven by priors about problem-solving.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>